NullSystemWorks/mtadayz/README.md

 ### What should I do? ###
 Generally, there is always something to do.
 You can either take a look at the issues list on GitHub, or go the forum (mta-dayz.org/forum) and check out the bug reports and suggestions.
 Note that you have to fork the repository first.
 Edit whatever you want, and make a pull request.
 If the developers deems your changes appropriate, the pull request will be accepted, and you will be marked as a collaborator.
+Remeber to keep your fork in sync, more info: http://www.youtube.com/watch?v=-zvHQXnBO6c

 ### Contact ###
 If you wish to contact us, you can do so at our HipChat room: https://mtadayz.hipchat.com/chat/room/1819442